beancount/docs/docs/09_beancount_query_language.md

 The shell provides functions that allow the user to summarize the positions into one of the various derived quantities.
 The types of derived quantities are:

--   “raw”: render the position in its full detail, including cost and lot date
+-   “`raw`”: render the position in its full detail, including cost and lot date

--   “units”: render just the number and currency of the position
+-   “`units`”: render just the number and currency of the position

--   “cost”: render the total cost of the position, that is the number of units x the per-unit cost
+-   “`cost`”: render the total cost of the position, that is the number of units x the per-unit cost

--   “weight”: render the amount that is used to balance the postings of a transaction.
+-   “`weight`”: render the amount that is used to balance the postings of a transaction.
 The main distinction between cost and weight is for postings with a price conversion.

--   “value”: render the amount at the market value of the last entry rendered.
+-   “`value`”: render the amount at the market value of the last entry rendered.

 Functions with the same names are available to operate on position or inventory objects.
 For example, one could generate a table of final balances for each account like this: